British nationality law

-The United Kingdom was previously a member state of the European Union (EU) and British citizens were EU citizens.
-They had held automatic and permanent permission to live and work in any EU or European Free Trade Association (EFTA) country and were able to vote in elections to the European Parliament.
-Despite the UK's withdrawal from the union in 2020, British citizens continue to hold permanent permission to live in Ireland as part of the Common Travel Area.
+The United Kingdom was formerly a member of the European Union (EU), and during its membership, British citizens were also EU citizens.
+This conferred automatic and permanent rights to live and work in any EU or European Free Trade Association (EFTA) country, along with the right to vote in elections to the European Parliament.
+Although the United Kingdom left the EU in 2020 following Brexit, British citizens retain permanent rights to live and work in the Republic of Ireland through the Common Travel Area arrangement.